HerbLuo/qr-code-with-logo/README-en.md

   Type: `string`
   Default: `'#000000ff'`

   Optional, color of light module.
-Value must be in hex format (RGBA or RGB, the RGBA is not support IE browser)
+Value must be in hex format (RGBA or RGB, the RGBA is not support on IE browser)

 _____